jliu69a/myExp5/my_readme_status.txt

 1.
 have a clean start with this mobile app.  the branches are :

-"dev_8" -> "develop" -> "dev_11"
+"dev_8"

-"dev_11"  -> "develop"
+"dev_11"
-"develop" -> "dev_12"
+"dev_12"
+"dev_13"

-the most updated veresion is in "dev_11", and need to fix the issue of data not refreshed correctly when changing payment types and/or vendors.
+task: had fixed the issue of data not refreshed correctly when changing payment types and/or vendors.

 2.